Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

         Last_Name, VARCHAR(50)
         Email, VARCHAR(320) - UNIQUE
     Tests for Table Verification:
+        (see below)
 Begin User_Account Test 1 Description

-        <Name> Test 1:
+        User_Account Test 1: Create table, insert, select.
         Use case name:
-            Perform an valid record insert, then retrieve it from the table.
+            Valid Insert
         Description:
-            This is a description.
+            Create the table, insert a valid record, and then retrieve it to verify the table works as intended.
         Pre-conditions
-            Pre-condition 1
-            Pre-condition 2
-            Pre-condition 3
+            The User_Account table must exist.
+            User_Account table constraints must be in place.
+            Inserted data must agree with the table constraints.
         Test steps
-            1. step 1
-            2. step 2
-            3. step 3
+            1. Create the User_Account table.
+            2. Insert a tuple of valid test data.
+            3. '''SELECT * FROM User_Account''', view the data to verify that the record has been inserted.
         Expected result
             blablabla
         Actual result